Enhanced Diagnostic Tools

 Bio-Synthesis protein sequencing services deliver accurate and reliable protein characterization and identification.

-Edman sequencing offers two services for protein characterization
+Edman sequencing offers two services for protein characterization and identification:

 With our service you receive,